7:00AM to 5:00PM

 Schedule annual inspections and testing of your BPDs by a licensed plumber.
 This ensures they function properly and continue to protect your property from contaminated water.

-During an inspection, the plumber will check the BPD for signs of wear, leaks, or debris buildup.
+During an inspection, the plumber will check the BPD for signs of wear, leaks, or debris build-up.
 They may also perform a pressure test to assess the device’s ability to handle water pressure fluctuations.

 Neglecting BPD maintenance can lead to serious consequences, including: